carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ## Tool Descriptors

-To demonstrate the basic requirements for a tool descriptor we will recreate the standard hello world example. __Note: replace this with a domain specific (but similar complexity) example!__ This is the shell `echo` command that we will use:
+To demonstrate the basic requirements for a tool descriptor we will recreate the standard "Hello world!" example.
+This is the shell `echo` command that we will use:
 ~~~
-$ echo 'hello World!'
+echo 'Hello world!'
 ~~~
 {: .language-bash}
 ~~~
-hello World!
+Hello world!
 ~~~
 {: .output}